 - Contact district/agency to arrange an interview.

-- Take the Work Authorization, Terms of Employment and Financial Aid award to the interview to validate eligibility to participate in the Federal Work-Study program.
+- Take the Work Authorization and Terms of Employment to the interview to validate eligibility to participate in the Federal Work-Study program.
 Both student and supervisor must complete and sign the Work Authorization and Terms of Employment.

-- Take the following items with you to the Student Employment at
+- Take the following items with you to Student Employment at

 SH-119.
 The hiring process cannot be completed without all of these items.